 There are a few drawbacks to consider, with the biggest one being that the service is ad-supported.
 You will usually have to sit through a 30-second commercial before your movie or show begins, followed by up to three additional ads for shows and nine for movies longer than an hour and a half.

 In addition to content on-demand, the service offers live sports streams and local news along with live sports like NFL football, soccer, NCAA basketball and more.
 Pricing in the US starts at $5.99 and goes up to $9.99 if you want an ad-free experience.
 In June, the $5.99 a month plan will be replaced by a cheaper $4.99 a month subscription, but this will lack the live CBS stream and to get rid of ads.

 If you don’t already know about Disney Plus, we’d be surprised.
 The service launched in mid-November in the US and other parts of the world.
 If you have kids, it is a great Netflix alternative, with tons of classic and current family movies and TV shows to watch under one service.
 You can watch nearly all the Pixar, Star Wars, and Marvel Cinematic Universe movies on Disney Plus as well.

 The price for Disney Plus on its own is $6.99 a month, or $69.99 for an annual subscription.
 There used to be a seven-day free trial but it was recently discontinued.
 However, you might also be able to get it free.
-It’s currently available currently in the US, India, Japan, and a number of European countries, and will expand to even more European territories in September.
+It’s currently available currently in the US, Europe and other international locations, and will expand to more countries in 2021.

 Acorn TV is home to classic and current shows from Britain, Ireland, Australia, and a few other countries.
 It’s a fantastic Netflix alternative, offering popular TV shows like Inspector George Gently, Doc Martin, Midsomer Murders, and plenty of others.
 Most Americans are not familiar with these shows, but trust me, they are definitely worth watching.
 There are also a few movies available, but the selection isn’t very big.